farshidhesami/CnnClassifier/README.md

 ## Update config.yaml :
   - Go to config folder----> config.yaml
   - create a st_01.ipynb in research folder.
-  - Add data_ingestion and add Github adress :
+  - Add data_ingestion and add Github address :
      - https://github.com/farshidhesami/Branching-tutorial/raw/master/cat-dog-data.zip
   - Fill a params.yaml example(key:val)- This part should not be empty and after that we will add a right code .